Business, Political, Civic & Social

 The public attitude towards German Americans dramatically changed due to WWI.
 A great amount of suspicion and even a paranoia developed against those German immigrants living in the U.S. Even shortly after Great War broke out in Europe in 1914, some German Americans, including William Riedlin, believed the U.S. should side with Germany and not England.
 Evidently, they believed they could be loyal to America while still having positive feelings toward Germany.
 However, the sinking of a British passenger ship by the Germans, the Lusitania in May, 1915, began to galvanize American sentiment against Germany.
 After America entered WWI against Germany in 1917 it greatly accelerated sentiment against German Americans.
 Some pro-American groups would secretly listen to conversations among Germans and have them translated.
 Those Germans that expressed support for Germany in the war could be tried, condemned as traitors and sentenced to jail.
 It caused German to be outlawed in schools, German newspapers went out of business and most German American organizations to became much smaller, or dissolved.
 To avoid persecution, some German Americans anglicized their names.
 Some streets and public buildings with German names were also changed.
 During WWI and shortly afterwards, it was a difficult time for many people with German heritage to live in America.

-Shortly before WWI, nearly one half of all taxes received by the Federal Government were paid by taxes on alcoholic beverages.
+Before WWI began in Europe, nearly one half of all taxes received by the Federal Government were paid by taxes on alcoholic beverages.
 Consequently, those companies that produced alcoholic beverages believed the Federal Government was too dependent upon taxes on their beverages for Prohibition to occur.
 However, in 1913, individuals became subject to personal income tax.
 As a result, the government's need to obtain taxes from alcohol began to diminish and a major reason to prevent Prohibition began to dissolve.
-Still, the brewing interests believed beer would be exempt, because it was far less intoxicating than liquors.
+Still, the brewing interests believed beer would be exempt, because it was far less intoxicating than liquors, and taxes on beer supplied a significant amount of revenue to the government.
 In addition, several states that had already prohibited alcoholic beverage production and consumption had previously made such exceptions for brewers.
-However, WWI would change the perception of Germans and brewers in 1917 and 1918.
-To some extent the brewers and other companies that supported them, mostly operated by those with German ancestry, became victims because of their success.
-Many Americans resented the success of these brewers.
+However, WWI would change the perception of Germans and brewers in America during 1917 and 1918.
+To some extent the brewers and other associated companies that supported them, e.g. cooperage businesses and saloons that were mostly operated by those with German ancestry, became victims because of their success.
+Many Americans resented the success of these brewers, and all Germans.
 So, by including beer in Prohibition and closing breweries, it allowed many Americans to take a certain vengeance against German Americans, according to a thesis entitled Trouble Brewing... prepared by Daniel Aherne.

 Holian, Timothy J., Over the Barrel, Volume I (1800-1919), Sudhaus Press, 2000.